-You can find out more information on the GOV.UK website.
+You can read a guide to booster vaccination on the GOV.UK website.

-Cancer Research UK have information on Covid-19 vaccines and cancer which is updated regularly.
+Cancer Research UK has the latest updates on Covid-19 vaccines and cancer.

-A third Covid-19 vaccine will be offered to people with a severely weakened immune system.
-This is because some people may have received less protection against the virus from their original two doses of the vaccine.
-It is likely that those people who were receiving or had received chemotherapy in the previous six months will be eligible for the third vaccine.
+It's likely people who were having chemotherapy, or who had received chemotherapy in the previous six months, will be eligible for the third vaccine.
 It will usually be given at least eight weeks after the second Covid-19 vaccine.

-You can find out more information on the GOV.UK website.
+You can find more information about third dose vaccination on the GOV.UK website.